 Families affected by addiction issues

-We understand that someone using substances can affect the whole family and how people behave and relate to each other.
+We understand that someone misusing substances can affect the whole family and how people behave and relate to each other.
 Often the family members suffering goes unnoticed or can be viewed as not as important as the ‘addicted persons’.
-We recognise that the family as a whole, or individual family members can start to become emotionally unwell due to the stress of caring for their loved one who is using.
+We recognise that the family as a whole, or individual family members can start to become emotionally unwell due to the stress of caring for their loved one who is misusing substances.